+What are the 3 Trends to Watch in Green Energy?
 Solar and Wind power continues to maneuver their way onto the electric grid this year, but that’s just the beginning.

 The United States counted over 96,000 megawatts of installed wind power and 64,000 megawatts of solar power at the end of 2018.
 That generated close to 10% of the country’s total electricity production, but the U.S. Energy Information Administration expects the share of modern renewables in the grid to accelerate going forward.
 Wind and solar could reach 11% of total electric output in 2019 and 13% in 2020.
-By comparison, coal power is expected to drop to 23% by 2020, down from 39% as recently as 2014.
+By comparison, expect coal power to drop to 23% by 2020, down from 39% as recently as 2014.

 Solar appears poised to grow even more quickly than wind’s impressive rise.
 Solar has accounted for at least 27% of all new capacity from any energy source added to the grid each year since 2013.
 A major utility in Florida has embarked on its “30 by 30” strategy, which will build 30 million solar panels in Florida by 2030.
 The panels will represent an estimated 10,000 megawatts of capacity, compared to just 2,100 megawatts in the entire state today.

 Storing energy generated is a giant reason for optimism that wind and solar will continue to accelerate their growth.
-Greentech Media reports that the United States installed a record 311 megawatts of energy storage in 2018, which should double in 2019 and triple in 2020.
+Greentech Media also reports that the United States installed a record 311 megawatts of energy storage in 2018, which should double in 2019 and triple in 2020.
 The surge will be driven by bigger investments from utilities.

-The residential energy storage market is is powering up with battery companies such as Tesla who has introduced their lithium-ion battery product called the PowerWall.
+The residential energy storage market is also powering up with battery companies such as Tesla who has introduced their lithium-ion battery product called the PowerWall.
 Powerwall integrates with solar to store excess energy generated during the day and makes it available when at customer’s demand, minimizing reliance on traditional utilities.